Cambodia Country Commercial Guide

 Financing of Projects

-Major infrastructure projects such as roads and bridges are financed by government budget and partly by foreign assistance such as grants and loans.
+Major infrastructure projects such as roads and bridges are mostly financed by government budget and partly by foreign assistance such as grants and loans.
 A lot of other infrastructure projects such as airports, telecommunication systems, and ports are funded by private investment mostly in the form of build-operate-transfer (BOT) concessions.

 Multilateral Development Banks and Financing Government Sales